Winter Olympians warned over speaking out

 - Enes Kanter Freedom urges athletes to boycott Winter Olympics

-The International Olympic Committee (IOC) relaxed a ban on protests before the Tokyo Games last summer, allowing athletes to "express their views" during news conferences - but political demonstrations are still banned on the medal podiums.
+The IOC relaxed a ban on protests before the Tokyo Games last summer, allowing athletes to "express their views" during news conferences - but political demonstrations are still banned on the medal podiums.

 Nordic skier Noah Hoffman says he feels "fear" for athletes over "the lack of the ability to speak freely".